Best of Both Worlds: Multimodal Reasoning and Generation via Unified Discrete Flow Matching: Training Data

 \section{Training Data}

 We employ a three-stage data curriculum that progressively transitions from supervised multimodal instruction learning to large-scale image-text pretraining and finally preference-based alignment for unified understanding, generation, and editing.
-Table~\ref{tab:stage_data_summary} provides a summary of the data used in training.
+Table~\ref{tab:stage_data_summary} summarizes the training data.

 \textbf{Token accounting.} Throughout this work, the reported token counts include \emph{both} text tokens and discretized/embedded image tokens as consumed by the multimodal sequence interface (\ie the effective sequence length seen by the transformer).
 We report aggregate tokens per stage.